 - 0.5 cup unsalted butter If you use salted butter, omit the additional salt.

 - 1 tsp salt

 For the filling:

 - 1 tsp unflavored gelatin

 - Pulse the cookies in a food processor until fine.

-- In a bowl, mix the pulsed cookies with the melted butter and salt, then put 3 tablespoons of the mixture into each muffin tin.
+- In a bowl, mix the pulsed cookies with the melted butter and salt.
+Then, put 3 tablespoons of the mixture into each muffin tin.

 - Keep them on a flat surface (like a baking sheet) in the refrigerator until you're ready to fill them.

-- To make the filling, simply fold the yogurt, cookie butter and gelatin together until smooth and combined.
+- Fold the yogurt, cookie butter and gelatin together until smooth and combined.

-- Fill each tart with a tablespoon or two of the mixture.
+- Fill each tart with 1-2 tablespoons of the mixture.

 - Top with whipped cream, a drizzle of extra cookie butter (heat it in the microwave for a few seconds to make drizzling easier), melted chocolate or whatever else your tastebuds desire.